evamaxfield/distributed-ecosystem/README.md

 etc.) to the code that produced it?
 And, wouldn't it be nice to make it so that your workflow can run on some other infrastructure?

-All of these goals generally make iterative development internally easier in the long run as well when we inevitably need to change the data source, change one of the tasks in the workflow, someone asks _how_ a plot was made, or we realize we can save money by moving from one infrastructure setup to another.
+All of these goals generally make internal iterative development easier in the long run as well when we inevitably need to change the data source, change one of the tasks in the workflow, someone asks _how_ a plot was made, or we realize we can save money by moving from one infrastructure setup to another.

 ## Psuedo-code
 The following psuedo-code will show the effect that these planned tools have on a common workflow for many scientists and engineers in the institute.
-The workflow in general form can be seen as:
+The workflow in a general form:

 1. selecting data you are interested in from an image
 2. normalizing that data